Bloomsburg University

 These publications include pamphlets, brochures, booklets, broadsides, and newsletters written by people who were ardent advocates of labor, communism, and socialism from both the United States and other countries world-wide.
 The majority of them are original works from the 1920s through the 1960s, although some are reprints from the nineteenth century, including the writings of Karl Marx.

-The current list of publications accessed through this site contains over 900 of the nearly 1000 from the collection.
-These are ones that have been previously catalogued by other libraries in the United States.
-In time the other publications in the collection will be added here, as well as a list of newsletters put out by various labor and left-wing political organizations from the 1930s through the 1950s.
+The current list of publications accessed through this site contains over 900 of the nearly 1000 from the collection, and is arranged alphabetically by author.
+All of them have been previously catalogued by other libraries in the United States.

 The cover of "On Understanding Soviet Russia" by Corliss Lamont,